Global investors bet on rental property in China amid shifting political winds | ExBulletin

 China has cracked down on tutoring, brought monopoly tech giants to their knees and stepped up restrictions on home purchases.
 But Beijing is courting capital to help provide rental housing and is garnering a lot of institutional interest.

-In China, “people need housing, but houses have become too expensive to buy.
-You have to have housing to rent,” said Graeme Torre, managing director of APG Asset Management, who entered the report.
-Chinese rental housing market in partnership with the United States. developer and real estate operator Greystar.
+In China, people need housing, but houses have become too expensive to buy.
+You have to have housing to rent, said Graeme Torre, managing director of APG Asset Management, which entered the Chinese rental housing market in partnership with US real estate developer and operator Greystar.

 The US private equity giant has backed Chinese apartment rental brands such as Mofang, Ziroom, TULU and Base.